AniketJain17/AniketJain17/README.md

 # 💫 About Me:
-🔭🤖 Technologically savvy Programmer, supporting work of databases, servers, system engineering, and clients.<br>Understands website functionality and coding for multiple platforms and meticulously creates fully functional code.<br>🌱 I’m currently learning Kotlin.<br>      Working On Projects Jetpack compose Multiplatform.<br>
+🔭🤖 Student of computer science with a background in AWS, AI, and full-stack development.
+Proven to be a quick learner and diligent worker, as seen via practical projects. powerful communication abilities<br>🌱 I’m currently learning NextJS.<br>      Working On Projects Chat-clone of discord<br>

 ## 🌐 Socials: